 - 1. Remove battery cover, battery, SIM, antenna, rear housing, and transceiver board assembly as described in the procedures. - 2.
-Using the disassembly tool, lift the top part of the keypad assembly, which includes the volume/smart buttons, and voice button away from the transceiver board assembly (see Figure 12).
-The bottom part the keypad assembly is secured by adhesive material.
-Remove the remainder of the keypad assembly from the transceiver board with caution.
+Using the disassembly tool, lift the top part of the keypad assembly, which includes the volume/smart buttons, and voice button away from the transceiver board assembly (see Figure 10).

-Figure 12.
+Figure 10.
 Removing the Keypad, Volume/Smart, and Voice Buttons